KVI

-Most hours begin with an update from iHeartMedia's 24/7 News.
-On weekdays, KVI airs both local and nationally syndicated shows.
-Local hosts include John Carlson (Commute with Carlson) and Ari Hoffman.
-National programs include Markley, VanCamp and Robbins (whose show is syndicated from WMBD in Peoria), The Dana Loesch Show and Red Eye Radio.
-Two versions of "The Lars Larson Show" are heard, one for the Northwest at noon and a national show at 2 a.m.
-Weekends feature shows on money, health and cars, some of which are paid brokered programming.
-Syndicated weekend shows include Sunday Night Live with Bill Cunningham and Somewhere in Time with Art Bell.

 History

 Early years

 KVI was first licensed on November 24, 1926, to the Puget Sound Radio Broadcasting Company, located in Tacoma.
 It made its debut broadcast from the First Presbyterian Church on the evening of February 13, 1927.
 The station began operating during a period when the U.S. had temporarily lost the ability to assign frequencies and powers, and it was initially reported to be transmitting on a wavelength of 342.5 meters (875 kHz).

 After the formation of the Federal Radio Commission (FRC) in March 1927, the station was assigned to 870 kHz, which was soon changed to 1280 kHz, with a later shift to 1060 kHz.
-With the November 11, 1928 implementation of the FRC's General Order 40, the station was initially assigned to 1340 kHz, which was changed to limited hours on 760 kHz, with the restriction that it was not allowed to broadcast during nighttime hours when co-channel WJZ in New York City was on the air.
+With the November 11, 1928, implementation of the FRC's General Order 40, the station was initially assigned to 1340 kHz, which was changed to limited hours on 760 kHz, with the restriction that it was not allowed to broadcast during nighttime hours when co-channel WJZ in New York City was on the air.
 By September 1932, it was moved to its current assignment of 570 kHz.
 It transmitted with 1,000 watts.
 During the "Golden Age of Radio", KVI was a network affiliate of CBS, carrying its schedule of dramas, comedies, news, sports, game shows, soap operas and big band broadcasts.
 It also carried programs from the Don Lee Network.

 In 1949, KVI moved its main studio from Tacoma to Seattle.

 In 1949, KVI relocated its main studio into the Camlin Hotel in Downtown Seattle.
 KVI got a boost to 5,000 watts, transmitting from a single tower on Vashon Island.
 After its move to Seattle, it shifted its network affiliatiom to the Mutual Broadcasting System, because KIRO was already Seattle's CBS affiliate.